 Your field-of-view is what dictates not only what you can see on the track but also your positioning on the track, judging distances to other cars and corners, and your sense of speed.

 I see a lot of people running default field-of-views and it looks like they’re sitting about 6′ behind the wheel.
-Field-of-view is going to be slightly different for everyone, and the default options that sims have it set at is just a general starting point.
-There is a 99% chance that it is going to be completely wrong for you so do yourself a favour and set it up correctly.
+Field-of-view is going to be slightly different for everyone, and the default options that sims have it set at are just a general starting point.
+There is a 99% chance that it is going to be completely wrong for you so do yourself a favor and set it up correctly.